Lina Yen Hughes

 Year Graduated: 1997

 Upon their arrival in the United States, Ms. Hughes and her family settled near San Francisco, California.
 After high school, she attended the University of California, Berkeley, graduating with a Bachelor's Degree in English Literature and a minor in Ethnic Studies.
 In the months leading up to her graduation from Berkeley, Ms. Hughes debated between a career in teaching or in law, ultimately choosing law.
-She received her J.D. from University of the Pacific, McGeorge School of Law in 1997.
+She received her J.D. from McGeorge School of Law, University of the Pacific in 1997.

 During her time at McGeorge, Ms. Hughes took a course on immigration law that sparked her interest in the field.
 "I had a really good immigration law professor who was also a practicing attorney, and who was very fun, with a dynamic personality.
 That got me interested," she recalls.
 "So then, coming out of McGeorge, I interviewed immigration lawyers in Sacramento.
 They had their own practices and were successful.
 They were giving, honorable people — down to earth — and I respected that.
 It was good to see that the people who had been doing this were people I liked."